Visiting Vatican City

 As I mentioned, you’ll need to line up early on Wednesday morning because the Vatican gates open to the public at 7:30am and the Pope will start his tour of the square in the Popemobile about 9:30am.
 When the gates open, RUN for a center-aisle seat close to the front as the Pope should drive by at least twice.
 Note that the second section back is almost better than right at the front because the Pope seems to hover there in the center for longer.
 Be aware that Pope Francis may stop the car at any time to greet pilgrims, especially the sick, elderly and babies!
 It’s lots of fun but be ready for some pushing as people try to get close to the Pope.
 He’s like a rockstar for nuns and diehard Catholics alike!
 The Gospel reflection is read aloud in many languages including English and it’s all over by about 11:30am.
 FYI there are restrooms available and do take some water, a snack and an umbrella just in case.
 At the conclusion of both the Angelus and the General Audience, Pope Francis gives his Apostolic Blessing, which he extends to you, your loved ones, and any devotional items such as rosaries you’ve brought with you.

 Please be aware that there are no Papal Audiences scheduled for July.
+However the Sunday Angelus will still take place on Sunday 7, 14, 21 and 28 July.
 During the summer, Pope Francis does not travel to the Pontifical Villa close to Rome at Castel Gandolfo as did Pope Benedict XVI and many other Popes before him.
 Rather, the Apostolic Palace has become a museum and even the Villa’s Barberini Gardens have been opened up for guided visits.
 Both the palace and gardens can be booked on the official Vatican Museums website.

 St. Peter’s Basilica, Dome & Grottoes